 Testworthy is the best test management tool to help you improve documentation and traceability of your exploratory testing.
 Collaborate with team members, enhance test case management, organize exploratory testing efforts, track progress and document findings with ease, all on one centralized platform.
 Ready to upskill your testing?
 Try Testworthy for free here.

 Exploratory testing is a type of unscripted or ad hoc testing technique where software testers explore the system under test without any pre-defined test plan.
 This helps them discover unique or uncommon bugs and defects that scripted testing might miss.

 Exploratory testing offers many benefits.
-It helps discover edge cases and uncommon defects, improves user experience, encourages creativity and facilitates early testing.
+It helps discover edge cases and uncommon defects, improves user experience, encourages creativity, and facilitates early testing.

-The use of exploratory testing is dependent on availability of relevant expertise and resources.
-It is used in early stages of software development if scripted test plans are not made.
+The use of exploratory testing is dependent on the availability of relevant expertise and resources.
+It is used in the early stages of software development if scripted test plans are not made.
 Exploratory testing can be used to test pretty much any software to uncover new defects, although in some strictly-regulated industries it should be combined with scripted testing to prove compliance with testing standards.